gutierrezmannix/gutierrezmannix.github.io/_posts/2014-3-3-Hello-World.md

 My research, however, has also covered areas such as surveillance and security in Mexico and Organized Violence in Mexico.
 Lastly, I have presented my research in more than ten academic conferences.

-Currently I am focused on working towards my doctoral dissertation in which I will make use of an Application Programming Interface (API) with Twitter to study and research political behavior by Hispanic politicians in The United States.
+Currently, I am a Lecturer at the Department of Political Science in The University of Texas Rio Grande Valley.

 ### Publications